 However, note that the quarterly and the annual calculations are not two separate products, but are rather combined.
 The annual calculations are performed during the second year after the reference year.
-This means that in 2021, the calculations for 2019 are published.
-The annual calculation then replaces the earlier, preliminary calculations that have been published quarterly, and where the sum of the four quarters formed a preliminary fullyear estimate.
-For 2020 there are currently four preliminary quarterly calculations that are still updated when new information emerges.
-These are projected from the 2019 level.
+This means that in

+2022, the calculations for 2020 are published.
+The annual calculation then replaces the earlier, preliminary calculations that have been published quarterly, and where the sum of the four quarters formed a preliminary full-year estimate.
+For 2021 there are currently four preliminary quarterly calculations, projected from 2020 levels, that are still updated when new information is made available.